 If you work with one client every month and send the same fixed-rate invoice, you shouldn’t have to worry about spending hours and hours on bookkeeping tasks — or repeating the same invoice process, again and again, every month.
 With GoDaddy Bookkeeping (formerly "Outright") that recurring process is automatic.

 GoDaddy Bookkeeping is one of the best accounting apps for e-commerce sellers, but it offers plenty of features to cover independent contractors as well.
-It includes both web and mobile access and starts at a very low $4.99 per month for a basic version that includes invoices, estimates, payments, mileage, and time tracking.
+It includes both web and mobile access and starts at a very low $5 per month (when billed annually) for a basic version that includes invoices, estimates, payments, mileage, and time tracking.

 inDinero is a full-service accounting software with accounting and tax preparation service in one.
-Like Bench, there is a human element to the service that begins at $310 per month (billed annually).
-That level of service includes up to 50 monthly transactions, annual state and Federal taxes, financial statements, invoicing, and bill payments for two connected bank accounts.
+Like Bench, there is a human element to the service that begins at $300 per month (billed annually).

 This is the one-stop-shop for accounting and tax in one place.
 Even Quickbooks requires you to use TurboTax for an extra fee if you want your taxes done in the same place.
 It is the most expensive service on this list, but includes everything you need to run your basic business administration without lifting a finger.